tacibey/kraffe6/src/content/products/en/item-a765.md

     dataTab: "#tabs-with-card-3"
     title: "Blueprints"
 longDescription:
-  title: "Versatile Screw Fastening Solutions"
+  title: "Fast and Durable with Kraffe Quality Standards"
   subTitle: |
-    The SF-AB A765 Assorted Screw Set offers unmatched versatility and convenience, making it the perfect choice for DIY enthusiasts and professionals alike.
-With a comprehensive selection of screws, you'll always have the right fastener for the job.
+    Experience roasting control like never before with the intuitive Touch Screen Control Panel, allowing you to fine-tune every aspect of the process with ease and precision.
+Choose your color, details, and additional features to build the commercial coffee roasting machine of your dreams!
-  btnTitle: "Contact sales to learn more"
+  btnTitle: "Contact Sales"
-  btnURL: "#"
+  btnURL: "/contact"
 descriptionList:
-  - title: "Wide Variety"
+  - title: "Automatic Profile Roasting"
     subTitle: "Includes a diverse range of screw types and sizes to accommodate various applications and materials."
-  - title: "Ease of Use"
+  - title: "10" Touchscreen"
     subTitle: "Each screw is designed for effortless installation, ensuring hassle-free fastening every time."
-  - title: "Convenience"
+  - title: "3rd Party Software Compatibility"
     subTitle: "Eliminates the need for multiple trips to the hardware store, saving time and effort on your projects."
+  - title: "Easy Maintenance and Installation"
+    subTitle: "Includes a diverse range of screw types and sizes to accommodate various applications and materials."
+  - title: "Modulated Premix Burner"
+    subTitle: "Includes a diverse range of screw types and sizes to accommodate various applications and materials."
 specificationsLeft:
   - title: "Material"
     subTitle: "Constructed from high-quality materials such as stainless steel, ensuring durability and corrosion resistance."